timeplus-io/docs/docs/transformation.md

 :::info

-The Timeplus destination plugin for Airbyte is in the early stage.
+The Timeplus dbt plugin is in the early stage.
 Please contact us to arrange the integration.

 :::